durrantmm/mustache/docs/manual.md

     --keep-intermediate/--no-keep-intermediate

 The parameter `min_perc_identity` takes an float between 0 and 1.
-When aligning candidate insertion flanks to a the reference genome, it will only consider alignments that exceed this percentage identity with the reference.
+When aligning candidate insertion flanks to the reference genome, it will only consider alignments that exceed this percentage identity with the reference.
 The default for this parameter is 0.95.